Resource Overview

 BELLE ZECK

 • Do you agree with her view?
-Should we continue to persecute Nazi perpetrators and other perpetrators of genocide decades after the events?
+Should we continue to prosecute Nazi perpetrators and other perpetrators of genocide decades after the events?

-• Why is the rule of law and its use in persecuting perpetrators important?
+• Why is the rule of law and its use in prosecuting perpetrators important?

 • Since the Holocaust, there have been many other genocides.
 Have these international laws done any good in preventing genocide?